Summit-Sailors/polar_patch/README.md

 - vsc extension for toml support via jsonschema

-## Roadmap

-- plugin store

-## End Goal

-An end-to-end framework for taking rust and/or python code into polars in python.

 ## Status

-This package is currently in alpha and ideas are welcome.
-Only classes registered with the `@pl.api` decorator are currently supported.
-Lack of support for the callable form of `pl.api` is seen as a blocker for a beta release.
-Also, many edge cases have not been addressed.
+This package is currently in alpha and ideas are welcome. ~~Only classes registered with the `@pl.api` decorator are currently supported.
+Lack of support for the callable form of `pl.api` is seen as a blocker for a beta release.~~ Also, many edge cases have not been addressed.
 This is another blocker for a beta release.
 There is bare minimum direct testing.
 Thorough testing is a blocker for a stable release. only python 3.12.4 is supported atm.

 ## Installation